-Nature, the manipulation of tactile materials, and the use of a camera as sketchbook, drive her practice, which is grounded in observation and drawing.
-As an art therapist, facilitator and teacher, Brett ran workshops and classes for adults, primarily in locked settings.
+Nature, the us of materials such as wood and fibers, and photography as a source for imagery, drive her practice, which is grounded in close observation of detail and drawing.
+As a registered art therapist, group facilitator and teacher, Brett ran workshops and classes for adults, primarily in locked settings.
 She found that the structure of long term residential facilities created an opportunity to develop individual strengths in a unique way.
-The places where she worked were highly supportive of the work she did, providing materials and equipment for sculpture, creative woodworking, pyrography, furniture building and restoration, quilt making, felting, weaving, painting, drawing, digital photography, creative writing, art history and the use of technology for basic graphic design and layouts.
+The places where she worked were highly supportive of the work she did, providing materials and equipment for sculpture, pyrography, furniture building and restoration, quilt making, felting, weaving, painting, drawing, digital photography, creative writing, art history and the use of technology for basic graphic design and layouts.
 She found it motivating to help people learn skills that they could continue to develop independently.
-Secondary to the processing and production of works was the development of venues to show pieces outside of the locked environment, as well as the creation of a revolving website gallery sponsored by MassPRA ( Massachusetts Psychiatric Rehabilitation Association ) and a short film made by students from Berklee College of Music.
-The goal was to have people rendered invisible by the mental health system, become visible through their work.
+Secondary to the processing and production of works was the development of venues to show pieces outside of the locked environment, as well as the creation of a revolving online gallery sponsored by MassPRA ( Massachusetts Psychiatric Rehabilitation Association ) and a short film made by students from Berklee College of Music.
+The goal was to have people rendered invisible by the mental health system become visible through their work.

 Brett S. Poza firstname.lastname@example.org @theboneartist